querkmachine/beeps.website/src/colophon.md

 Words are my own, unless otherwise specified.

 The robot bats are [my own original character]({{ '/about/furry/' | url }}), designed with help from my friend [Samael](https://twitter.com/Samael101).
 The bats were illustrated by myself, based on the art style of the game _[Super Animal Royale](https://animalroyale.com)_ by [Pixile Studios](https://pixilestudios.com), which is really fun.

+This website also implements [fursona schema](https://github.com/theHedgehog0/fursona-schema), just in case it wasn't furry enough.